Victoria, Carver County • No park pass needed

 At 3,719 acres, Carver Park Reserve is one of the largest public natural areas in the Twin Cities metro.
 The Reserve is a combination of mature hardwood forest and restored prairie over rolling hills.
 Several lakes lie within the Reserve’s boundaries, too.

-36.7 miles of hiking trails run through Carver Park Reserve, counting both multi-use paved and natural-surface trails.
+About 30 miles of trails are available for hikers at Carver Park Reserve, including multi-use paved trails, and natural-surface trails.
 There are natural-surface trails for foot traffic only and also several miles of combined use for hikers and horses.

 I hiked on the Tamarack Trail around Crosby Lake, and just a short portion of the Cattail Trail.
-Everything is incredibly green right now and the water is high everywhere.
+Everything was incredibly green in mid-spring when I went.
 The flowers were starting to bloom, I saw butterflies and dragonflies, and—alas—a couple mosquitos!

 Stop in Lowry Nature Center for a color map of the trails.
-The front of the map shows the entire park.
-The back shows just the trails around the Nature Center (I wish I would’ve known that before I was done hiking!)
+The front of the map shows the entire park while the back shows just the trails around the Nature Center.
 The back also gives mileage for each loop, which isn’t available anywhere else.

 Some of these trails include portions of floating boardwalk.
 These are a neat experience assuming you don’t get motion sickness!
 Those areas are marked on Nature Center trail system (the back of the map).